EfiGordon/angular-music-player/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.1.5.

+NOTE:
+IF YOU CLONE THIS PROJECT AND NG-SERVE NOT WORKING, YOU NEED TO INSTALL ANGULAR MATERIAL VIA NPM.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.